Home

 Welcome to the Department of Biomedical Data Science

 The Department of Biomedical Data Science merges the disciplines of biomedical informatics, biostatistics, computer science and advances in AI.
-The intersection of these disciplines is applied to precision health, leveraging data across the entire medical spectrum, including molecular, tissue, medical imaging, EHR, biosensory and population data.
+The intersection of these disciplines is applied to precision health, leveraging data across the entire medical spectrum, including molecular, tissue, medical imaging, EHR, biosensory, and population data.

 Our Mission